Light-Wizzard/QtAppVeyor/README.md

 ```

 ## Help
-This Application has built in Help on the app itself.
+This Application has built in Help on the app itself,
+but I will try to expand on the Help sections,
+and add Wiki Content,
+that might help.

 ## Screen-Shots
 ![Settings](https://github.com/Light-Wizzard/QtAppVeyor/blob/main/help/images/settings.png)